|H308, third floor of the Humanities Building

 - 2004: BA in History, McGill University

-- HI176 Kill or Cure: The History of Medicine and Health (undergraduate first-year option module)
+- HI176 Mind, Body, and Society (undergraduate first-year option module)

 - HI34I Medicine, Empire and the Body, c.1750-1914 (undergraduate final-year Advanced Option module)